Gradient flows for empirical Bayes in high-dimensional linear models: Discussion

 We have studied empirical Bayes estimation of an unknown prior distribution for the regression coefficients of a linear model, introducing a system of bivariate gradient flow equations for optimizing the marginal log-likelihood via its Gibbs variational representation.
 This gradient flow system may be simulated using a Langevin diffusion, where the prior is continuously updated based on an estimate of the average marginal distribution of coordinates of the Langevin sample.
 Although the regression model and Langevin sample are both high-dimensional, the one-dimensional nature of the estimand $g_\ast$ enables its estimation using a fully nonparametric approach.
 Similar ideas can be explored in models beyond linear regression, where a high-dimensional latent parameter is comprised of independent draws from an unknown univariate or low-dimensional prior law.

-We believe there are many interesting directions for future work, and we discuss here two of these directions: \begin{enumerate} \item (Global landscape analysis) For general regression designs, we believe the optimization landscape of the marginal log-likelihood $\bar F_n(g)$ may have multiple local minimizers, and we find empirically that the prior density estimated by EBflow is sometimes sensitive to the choice of initialization.
-In such settings, we have only provided a theoretical guarantee of convergence to a prior $g$ that satisfies an approximate first-order optimality condition for $\bar F_n(g)$.
+We believe there are many interesting directions for future work, and we discuss here two of these directions: \begin{enumerate} \item (Global landscape analysis) For general regression designs, the optimization landscape of the negative log-likelihood $\bar F_n(g)$ may have multiple local minimizers, and we find empirically that the prior density estimated by EBflow is sometimes sensitive to the choice of initialization.
+In such settings, we have only provided a theoretical guarantee of convergence of the gradient flow to a near-NPMLE from a ``local'' initialization within a convex sub-level set of $\bar F_n(g)$.
+It is an open question to obtain a better understanding of the global landscape geometry of $\bar F_n(g)$ and global convergence properties of the proposed gradient flow in the presence of multiple local minimizers.

-It is an open question to obtain a better understanding of the global landscape geometry of $\bar F_n(g)$, and to characterize possible conditions under which the local minimizer of $\bar F_n(g)$ may be unique.
-One interesting setting is that of random ``mean-field'' designs, in which $\bar F_n(g)$ may asymptotically converge to a deterministic limit functional $\bar F(g)$ in the sense of Proposition \ref{prop:convexity_abstract}.
-Although simpler algorithms may be available for empirical Bayes estimation in mean-field contexts, we believe that nonetheless this is a natural setting to study questions about the optimization landscape, as they may be studied via the limit functional $\bar F(g)$.

-\item (Time discretization and propagation-of-chaos) In this work we have studied the dynamics and convergence of the idealized continuous-time gradient flow, but have not yet taken the steps to translate this to convergence guarantees for the time-discretized EBflow algorithm.
+\item (Time discretization and propagation-of-chaos) In this work, we have studied the dynamics and convergence of the idealized continuous-time gradient flow, but have not yet taken the steps to translate this to convergence guarantees for the EBflow algorithm.
 We believe that a careful analysis of the EBflow algorithm may lead to improved understanding of issues related to parameter tuning, such as the choice of variance $\tau^2$ in our reparametrization by the smoothed regression variable $\bvarphi$.